svitovyda/Flash/README.md

 ## Gallery
-Another test task to create simple gallery navigation using PureMVC (which I tried first and time in my life.
+Another test task to create simple gallery navigation using PureMVC (which I tried first and last time in my life.
 I like more RobotLegs)

 ## Utils
 Different small utils: